wangjohn/wallace/README.md

 Wallace works by using a flavor of an evolutionary algorithm for constantly improving upon prediction models that have already been created.
 The best models continue to live and get mutations in a process that continually improves the predictive power of the best model.

+## Dataset Cleaner

+When Wallace obtains a dataset, it automatically performs a number of cleaning operations on the dataset.
+It will detect whether or not the dataset contains headers, what those headers are, and the data types of each column of data.

+Wallace will also handle missing values.
+By default, Wallace will remove rows that have missing values.
+However, this behavior can be turned off.
+In addition, Wallace will not remove rows wih missing values if those missing values occur in columns with a high percentage of missing values (over 10%).

+## Evolutionary Algorithms

 ## Optimizing Machine Learning Algorithms

 Wallace uses a set of machine learning algorithms and optimizes the parameters and indepenendent variables used in these algorithms.
 The ML algorithms currently supported by wallace are the following: